Sumit00007/book-record-management/README.md

 ## /users

-POST : Create a new user
+POST : Create a new user✅
-GET : Get all list of users
+GET : Get all list of users✅

 ## /users/{id}